Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: METHODOLOGY

-Consequently, we select the smallest integer $m$ such that $c_m \geq \varepsilon$ (with $m \geq m_{\min}$, e.g., 4, to prevent excessive pruning on small inputs).
-The top-$m$ indices are retained and re-sorted into their original spatial order to preserve positional embeddings and compatibility with downstream attention mechanisms.
+Our goal is to identify the minimal subset of tokens that collectively preserves most of the dominant signal.
+To this end, we first sort the tokens in descending order according to their leverage scores.
+We then retain the top-$k$ tokens, where $k$ corresponds to the desired pruning rate.
+The $k$ token's indices retained are then re-sorted into their original spatial order to preserve positional embeddings and compatibility with downstream attention mechanisms.
+This preserves the original positional indices, allowing the retained tokens to reuse their corresponding positional embeddings without modification.
 Tokens not selected are discarded.
-The resulting pruned feature matrix $\mathbf{F}' \in \mathbb{R}^{T' \times D}$ approximates the original variance structure while substantially reducing sequence length.
-This process ensures principled, variance-optimal pruning that outperforms local heuristics by prioritizing tokens that collectively span the essential low-rank subspace.
+The resulting pruned feature matrix $\mathbf{F}' \in \mathbb{R}^{k \times d}$ approximates the original spectral energy structure while substantially reducing sequence length.
+This process provides a principled spectral-energy-aware pruning strategy that outperforms local heuristics by prioritizing tokens that collectively span the essential low-rank subspace.